 When Evrnu CEO Stacy Flynn completed her undergrad studies at New York’s Fashion Institute of Technology in 1998, the U.S. apparel industry was losing about 100,000 jobs per month.
 A growing percentage of garment and textile manufacturing was moving overseas, mostly to China, and outsourcing was fast becoming the name of the game.
 “It was a pretty scary time,” Flynn recalls, “but I put my head down and focused on my career.”

 After graduation, she landed a job as the North American fabric sourcing and testing manager for DuPont.
 She moved on to Target three years later, where she helped the billion-dollar retailer start a raw materials team and begin designing and developing garments in-house.
-In 2007, she joined Eddie Bauer’s denim development team and found a home in Seattle, where she lived on a houseboat and travelled the world meeting with denim designers.
+In 2007, she joined Eddie Bauer’s denim development team and found a home in Seattle, where she lived on a houseboat and travelled the world with her denim designers.
 “I had so much fun,” Flynn remembers, but she soon grew restless and craved a greater purpose in her work.

 In 2010, a chance assignment brought her up-close and personal with the Chinese garment manufacturing regions that rocked the industry while she was in college.
 The horrendous air quality and poor working conditions shocked her, and she began to think about her role in the insatiable cycle of fashion design, production, and disposal.
 Then a 15-year veteran of the textile industry, she left her career behind in pursuit of a new idea that would turn the system on its head.